LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 Translated host physical address
 ```

-In this fast path, no table walks occur — the translation is served entirely from on-chip caches.
+In this fast path, no table walks occur, the translation is served entirely from on-chip caches.

 This is critical for high-throughput devices like GPUs and NICs.
 DMA-heavy devices can issue enormous numbers of memory transactions.
 If every transaction required a full table walk, IOMMU translation overhead would be catastrophic.